 Gifted and Talented Education-GATE

-Johnson's Mission for GATE Students
+Johnson's Teachers support GATE Students by:

-- challenge those with advanced learning capabilities
+- challenging those with advanced learning capabilities

-- differentiation for all students
+- differentiating for all needs

-- address the needs of gifted learners across all curricular areas
+- addressing all curricular areas

 How do we differentiate at Johnson?